 The plane’s wartime history was confirmed with help from local historian Roger Day (Author of Membury at War) and it was clear that this C-47 was 42-100521, formerley of the 79th TCS, 436th TCG and nicknamed ‘Night Fright’ by her pilot.
 And yes, she had definitely flown from Membury Airfield.

-Then on Monday 20th May the team flew out of Membury to DZ ‘A’ in Saint Germain-de-Varreville to drop a stick of RCPT Paratroopers into the heart of Normandy, recreating what would have taken place from Membury as part of Operation Albany on D-Day 75 years ago.
+The following day, the team flew out of Membury to DZ ‘A’ in Saint Germain-de-Varreville to drop a stick of RCPT Paratroopers into the heart of Normandy, recreating what would have taken place from Membury as part of Operation Albany on D-Day 75 years before.

 The team would like to give a special thanks go to Round Canopy Parachuting Team UK, Aero Legends and everyone who helped make this hugely significant day possible and to Heritage Air Services for putting up with TV cameras for over a year.

 This video goes behind the scenes of the documentary filming: